microsoft/rulesxp/README.md

 # Mini Scheme Interpreter

-A minimal Scheme-compatible interpreter implemented in Rust, built for simplicity.
+A minimal Scheme-compatible interpreter implemented in Rust, for evaluating S-expressions with strict type safety and comprehensive error handling.

 ## Features